nodeschool/toronto/README.md

 # NodeSchool [Toronto](https://www.google.com/maps?q=toronto&es_sm=91&um=1&ie=UTF-8&sa=X&ei=iv0jVfCBHIimgwTOgYPwBw&ved=0CAgQ_AUoAg)

 **NodeSchool** is focused around open source workshops that teach web software skills.
-Individuals are encouraged to do the workshops on their own or attend one of the events.
-The NodeSchool workshops are used as the curriculum while mentors are here to help attendees work through challenges.
+Individuals are encouraged to do the [workshoppers](http://nodeschool.io/#workshoppers) on their own or at one of the NodeSchool events.
+The workshopper tutorials are used as the course curriculum while mentors are here to help attendees work through challenges.
 Participating in one of the events is easy:

 ### Attendees